scylladb/care-pet/go/docs/getting_started.md

     ...

 Write down the pet Owner ID (the ID is the part after the # sign without trailing spaces).
 We will use it later.
-Now, start the REST API service in a separate terminal.
-This server exposes a REST API that allows for tracking the pets health state:
+Now, start the REST API service in a separate, third, terminal.
+This server exposes a REST API that allows for tracking the pet's health state:

     $ go build ./cmd/server
     $ NODE1=$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' carepet-scylla1)